-Remember, you know yourself and how your mom has treated you better than anyone else on this planet.
+Remember, you know yourself and how your mom treats you better than anyone else on this planet.
 No one gets to make this decision for you.
 You and you alone are in the driver's seat.
 Ready?
 Let's get started.

 "How much longer can I put up with this?"

-Connection with mother = living to see another day
+Connection with mother meant living to see another day

-We humans are quite literally hardwired to maintain our relationship with our primary caregiver(s) as a matter of survival.
+We humans are quite literally hardwired to maintain our relationships with our primary caregiver(s) as a matter of survival.
 Despite the more recent gains of the women's movement, for the vast majority of human history and even still today, this person is more often than not our mother.
-Our ancestors who survived the saber tooth tigers were the same early humans who clung the most tightly to their mothers.
-And as for our fellow early humans who could care less about where their mother was, well, let's just say they eventually didn't show up for picture day.
+Our ancestors who survived the saber tooth tigers were the early humans who clung the most tightly to their mothers.
+And as for the early humans who could care less about where their mother was, well, let's just say they didn't hang around long enough to pass on their DNA.

-Just the thought of going no-contact with a parent hurts
+Just the thought of going no contact with Mom is painful

 Fast forward to today.
 Even though the saber tooth tigers are long gone, our genetic memories are still very much with us.
 We might know logically that we don't need a relationship with our mom to survive, but our hearts, bodies, and minds are still convinced we do.
-And that's why even thinking about what you're thinking about with your mom hurts so damn much.
+And that's why even thinking about cutting off Mom can hurt so damn much.